-- 2 nonconsecutive days of dietary intake using in-person 24-hour recall, second and third days using 2-day record.
+- 3 consecutive days of dietary intake - first day using in-person 24-hour recall, second and third days using 2-day record.

-- Intakes of food energy and 52 dietary components (including 19 individual fatty acids).
+- Intakes of food energy and 28 dietary components.

 - Intakes of food energy and 15 nutrients as percentages of the 1989 RDAs.

 - Whether or not fat and/or salt was used in the preparation of each home-prepared food (asked only of main meal-planner/preparer).